Science Team

 (Roskosmos) and for the Mars Organic Molecule Analyser on ExoMars mission

 (ESA).
-I also participate to several activities at Low Earth Orbit (International Space
+I also participate in several activities at Low Earth Orbit (International Space

 Station...).